zhengyangqiu/zhengyangqiu/README.md

 ---

-A Junior computing graudate student specializing in JavaScript and Java technologies and AWS.
+- 🙋‍♂️ A Junior computing graudate student specializing in JavaScript and Java technologies and AWS.
 Professional experience with the technologies listed in the toolbox below.

-I enjoy coding for fun😋 and making toy projects🎈.
+- 👨‍💻 I enjoy coding for fun😋 and making toy projects🎈.

-I ❤️ 🐶s and Switch Gaming.
+- 🌱I ❤️ 🐶s and Switch Gaming.

-Looking forward to reaching and knowing more people by working together.
+- 👯Looking forward to reaching and knowing more people by working together.

+- 📫 How to reach me **Zhengyang7180@gmail.com**

 ---